 Google Home, by comparison, has a 2in driver and twin 2in passive radiators.
 It's reasonably powerful and offers good audio quality for what it is, but is best placed as a kitchen radio.

-Both devices tie into music-subscription services - Google Home supports Google Play Music and Spotify (including the free version), while Echo does Amazon Music and Spotify.
+Both devices tie into music-subscription services - Google Home supports Google Play Music and Spotify (including the free version) and Deezer (if you subscribe), while Echo does Amazon Music and Spotify.
 And you can stream live radio via TuneIn.

-Google Home additionally supports multiroom audio, which is a great way to fill your home with audio when you have more than one device.
+Multiroom audio, available on each, offers a great way to fill your home with audio when you have more than one device.

 What can Google Home and Amazon Echo do?

 Google Home and Amazon Echo do much the same thing in terms of answering your questions, controlling your smart home tech and streaming audio.
 But the Google Assistant is the much smarter of the two, allowing more natural conversation threads and understanding most questions you might want to ask it.
 By comparison Echo's Alexa will often tell you it doesn't know that one.

 Google also has the huge advantage of its existing ecosystem: Gmail, calendar, maps, Android and other services.
 Once signed into your Google account, you can do things such as add doctor’s appointments to a certain calendar, check traffic on your commute and find out which meetings you have that day.

 Google Home can also talk to Google’s other gadgets including the Chromecast, Chromecast Audio and also any speakers which support Google Cast, such as those from Sony and LG.
 Using a Chromecast, you can say to Google Home “show me pictures from my holiday to Spain” and it will tap into Google Photos and display them on your TV.
 You could also ask for a certain video from YouTube, or a show on Netflix.

 As with Amazon's Fire tablets, you won't find any Google services on the Echo.